andepraveenofficial/nodejs-tutorial/00-Material/NodeJS.md

 <summary>ES6 Export/Import</summary>

 ## ES6 Export/Import
-Modern JS Module are known as ES6 Modules.
+* Modern JS Module are known as ES6 Modules.
-The 'export' and 'import' keywords are introduced for exporting and importing one or more members in a module.
+The `export` and `import` keywords are introduced for exporting and importing one or more members in a module.

 1. Default
 2. Named

 ### Default
 Here we use file name extension as `.mjs`.

 ```js App.mjs
 // Import
 import FirstModule from "./FirstModule.mjs";